kristinemlarson/gnssrefl/tests/pmtl_use.md

 <img src="pmtl_rzone.png" width="500" />

-- make a SNR file using the -orb gnss option, -archive nrcan, and -rate high option
+Make a SNR file using the -orb gnss option, -archive nrcan, and -rate high option

-- rinex2snr pmtl 2020 300 -archive nrcan -rate high -orb gps+glo
+- *rinex2snr pmtl 2020 300 -archive nrcan -rate high -orb gps+glo*

-- run **quickLook** - but given the height of pmtl, you are going to need to change the RH values.
+Run **quickLook** - but given the height of pmtl, you are going to need to change the RH values.
 If you aren't sure how that should go, try a broad RH region:

+- *quickLook pmtl 2020 300 -h1 40 -h2 90 -e1 5 -e2 12*

 <img src="pmtl-first-try.png" width="500"/>

-I have annotated this to point out that there is an outlier in the SW region.
-Clearly we do not need to lok at the lower RH values, so I will further restrict the analysis zone.
+I have annotated this quickLook periodogram to point out that there is an outlier in the SW region.
-The restricted elevation angles can be set at the command line, as can the heights.
+You can also see that the NW region is useless, which is what we should expect.
+You can try looking at a few more frequencies (such as Glonass) and using a more restricted RH region.

+For a final analysis, you need to use **gnssir**.
+First you set up a json of instructions using **make_json_input**:

-- *make_json_input test 45.5571 -73.5204 54.073 -h1 70 -h2 90 -e1 5 -e2 12 -allfreq True*
+- *make_json_input pmtl 45.5571 -73.5204 54.073 -h1 70 -h2 90 -e1 5 -e2 12 -allfreq True*

 [You will need to hand-edit the json to remove GPS L2C, GPS L5, and Galileo, and to set the azimuth region and amplitudes.
-Here is my version that you can compare to](pmtl.json).
+Here is my json that you can compare to](pmtl.json).
 Note: I do not consider this to be the "final" mask.
 For a busy region like a harbor, you would want to examine multiple days and weeks of data before making final decisions.

 There is a tide gauge near this site.
 Please see NRCAN for more information.